 I believe it was Law of the Beast I had to do that with.
 Either that or Birth of a Princess.
 One of the two.
 I reached the end and I was at 60K.
 I went, nope.
 Not ending it there.
 In edits I will add more, but that would be way more than necessary.
 So I took time to go back and judged who had more scenes in their POV and where I could bring in more, then asked what has happened between this last scene and the next, and was able to narrow it down.

 But the books have been taking 3-4 months with this writing one hour a day, every day between Monday and Friday with that process.

 If I didn’t answer a question you have on my writing process, drop it in the comments below.

-If you like this content.
-Like, comment, and share with your friends.
-Follow for more.
-I’m always open to learning more about you, hearing how you think so feel free to tell us about your process in the comments.
+If you like this content like, comment, and share with your friends.
+Don’t forget to subscribe to the blog while you’re here (if you’re not) to ensure you get the posts!
+I’m always open to learning more about you, hearing how you think so feel free to talk in the comments.
+Talk about what’s going on with you in general.
+Anything goes. 🙂 There is no time limit on commenting, either.
+If it’s one day old, or the first post I ever did – comment away.
 You might help or inspire someone else.
-Open discussions welcome. 🙂 Maybe we can learn from one another & gain more wisdom.
+Open discussions welcome.
+Maybe we can learn from one another & gain more wisdom.
 I look forward to your thoughts if you feel inclined to.
 Hope to see you around here again.
 As I grow on this Journey of Life, maybe something I say will help you.
 Maybe you’re just gonna sit back and laugh at my stupidity.
 Either way works.